 - → Do not use double-sided tape, duct tape, or any other adhesive material that will leave marks or residue on door/walls/furniture. - → Do not line drawers or shelves with adhesive-backed paper. - → Do not move bedroom furniture into hallways or common spaces.
 All furniture that is present in the bedroom must stay there.
-No storage is available. - → Do not readjust your bed by yourself; please submit a work order.
-It's a matter of safety. - → Do not paint walls or conduct personal repair of damages we have staff who will take care of all of this for you. - → Do not bring a full-size mattress. - → Do not cover or obstruct the smoke detector or sprinkler system in your space this could harm you and your entire residential community.
+No storage is available. - → Do not paint walls or conduct personal repair of damages we have staff who will take care of all of this for you. - → Do not bring a full-size mattress. - → Do not cover or obstruct the smoke detector or sprinkler system in your space this could harm you and your entire residential community.